-We are excited to have our 1st ever Season Tip-Off, (plan to be an annual season event).
-The Season Tip-Off will be October 26th from 6:00-8:00 AHS Gym/Fieldhouse.
-Parents can drop off their players at the gym, and watch the first part of the Tip-Off then head over to the cafeteria.
+Our Season Tip-Off will be October 24th from 6:00-8:00 AHS Gym/Fieldhouse for all Boys Traveling Teams.
+Parents can drop off their players at the gym, and watch the first part of the Tip-Off then head to the auditorium.

 You, the parent, are equally as important to your child’s positive basketball experience as the coach of the team.
 In order for your child to get the most out of playing basketball, it is important that you do the following:

 Be supportive of your child by giving encouragement and showing an interest in his or her team.
 Positive reinforcement encourages learning and fun.
 Research has shown that a ratio of five positive statements (compliments, positive recognition) for each negative statement (criticisms, corrections) is ideal for helping young athletes do their best.
 Try to maintain a 5:1 ratio in your comments to your child.